-Use of the device for any purpose other than that described poses a threat to the safety of people and of the entire measuring system, and is therefore not permitted.
-The manufacturer is not liable for damage caused by improper or non-designated use.
+- All product variants except "Cabinet, outdoor version" may be damaged when set up and operated outdoors. - Use of the device for any purpose other than that intended poses a threat to the safety of people and of the entire measuring system, and is therefore not permitted. - ► The manufacturer is not liable for harm caused by unintended use.

-2.3 Workplace safety
+2.4 Workplace safety